-The initial project is on track to be completed for the forecasted cost of US\$435 million, of which US\$423 million had been spent by December 31, 2009.
-Two additional projects associated with the hypogene project have been approved.
-The Elqui River water supply project has an estimated cost of US\$40 million and will provide a long-term supply of process water for the concentrator.
-In addition, a cover to minimize the generation of dust will be constructed for the coarse ore stockpile at an estimated cost of US\$8 million.
+The project capital cost was approximately US\$440 million.
+Two complementary projects associated with the concentrator project were approved and construction began in 2010.
+A project to supply water from the Elqui River has an estimated cost of US\$40 million and will provide a long-term supply of process water for the concentrator when completed in early 2011.
+In addition, a cover for the coarse ore stockpile to minimize fugitive dust in the area was completed at a cost of US\$8 million.